FriedrichtenHagen/online_shop_efficiency_analysis/README.md

 Further improvements could be made to this project:
 - dockerizing the individual parts
 - create ci/cd pipeline and run everything in the cloud
+- adding an orchestration tool for daily runs
 - testing is currently only done in the transformation layer.
 Testing right in the extraction could be added